Top Two Ways to Recover Lost Partition in Windows 10

 Corrupted partition table.
-Owing to improper operation, virus, the partition table may be damaged or corrupted, and then lead to
+Due to user error, or a virus, the partition table may be damaged or corrupted, and then led to partition loss.

 Bad sectors.
-If your partition was damaged due to a bad sector, your computer may not recognize it and then show extra
+If your partition was damaged due to a bad sector, your computer may not recognize it and then show the partition as unallocated space.

 Repartition hard drive.
-If you repartition hard drive, all the existing partition will be deleted.
+If you repartition the hard drive, all the existing partitions will be deleted.

-Loss of volume label, drive letter or partition name.
+Loss of the volume label, drive letter, or partition name.